 Step 1:

-IBAM Admin can access to Admin Maker Check Maintenance Screen by clicking on the “Maker Check Maintenance” link at the left navigation menu.
+IBAM Admin can access to Maker Check Maintenance Screen by clicking on the “Maker Check Maintenance” link at the left navigation menu.

 IBAM System display listing of action item based on the tab navigation.

 Admin select the specific Action ID for the (IBAM/RIB/BIB) tab list or search for Action ID by clicking the “Search” link.